auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 An ever growing amount of medical care can be automated.
 From [diagnosing skin conditions almost as well as a dermatologist](https://ai.googleblog.com/2019/09/using-deep-learning-to-inform.html) to [estimating cardiovascular risks based on retinal scans](https://ai.googleblog.com/2018/02/assessing-cardiovascular-risk-factors.html), AI can be the first step in the medical care process.
 Search engines are AI which help diagnose.
 Where our medical automation fails and the scope of treatment is beyond the scope of the community medical team, we will work with established hospitals for treatment, trading their money for service.

 We see that automation currently favors the wealthiest among us and serves their whims.
+Whoever has the most access to hardware and computation owns automation.
+This is the digital version of land.
 The point of automation is for _all of us_.
 No small group should be the main benefactors or hold unequal power.
 Humans should be involved where ever humanity is needed.

+I am not an economist, but that's entirely my point.
+I'm not a brainwashed economist who thinks capitalism can still work.
+Communism doesn't work and self destructs faster than capitalism.
+However capitalism degrades us until the whole world could die!
+We need to find a hybrid that reigns humans in.
+I believe the economy and politics should be automated by central AI.
+The governing AI would host voting for community member decisions and ground debates in shared facts.
+Our economy would have the best benefits of capitalism and communism.
+Through work community members have incentive to earn more up to a limit.
+With aggregate information on the needs of all community members connected to a network, we can regulate goods in open fairness.

 * Shelter, sleep, nutrition, and exercise are basic human rights.